 There aren’t always many safe places to cross a river on foot, and building bridges was hard for people before they had modern machines.
 Anyone going on a journey would have to cross a river at the same place as lots of other people.
 Towns would often grow up around these places so that travellers could find a place to sleep or trade goods with each other.

 The mouth of a river also used to be a very good place to build a town.
 Large boats that cross the sea to other countries can sail into the mouth of the river to unload their cargo and to load local produce to take elsewhere.
 Small boats can sail up and down the river taking goods to and from the towns that are further inland.

 Lots of towns are named after river crossings or the rivers that flow through them.
 Oxford is named after a ford where people used to take their oxen across the river Thames.
 Stourbridge is a town in the West Midlands where there is an old bridge over the river Stour.
 Dartmouth in Devon is town at the mouth of the river Dart.
 How many towns in your area are named after rivers or river crossings?

 The Welsh word for a river mouth is ‘aber’.
-Many Welsh towns are named after the rivers that they are on, just as they are in England.
+Many towns in Wales are named after the rivers that they are on, just as they are in England.
 Aberystwyth is town at the mouth (aber) of the river Ystwyth.